Robotics-BUT/MPC-MAP-Student/book_src/resources/assignment_1_uncertainty/text.md

 ## Task 1 – The simulator

 Download the simulator from GitHub [https://github.com/Robotics-BUT/MPC-MAP-Student](https://github.com/Robotics-BUT/MPC-MAP-Student), and get familiar with it (see the [Simulator](https://robotics-but.github.io/MPC-MAP-Student/resources/simulator/text.html) section).
-Focuse your attention on the `private_vars`, `read_only_vars` and `public_vars` data structures, and the sequence of operations in the infinite simulation loop.
+Focus your attention on the `private_vars`, `read_only_vars` and `public_vars` data structures, and the sequence of operations in the infinite simulation loop.
 Try loading different maps and setting various motion commands.
 No output is required in this step.

 ## Task 2 – Sensor uncertainty